 Increase the likelihood of attracting additional media coverage, VIP guests, and cultural influencers.

 Develop networking opportunities and strengthen long-term partnerships with fellow arts and culture organizations, artists, community members, and advocates.

 Hubs should have a minimum of 3 events attached to it through the registration system in order to be published.
 You can link your own events, or invite nearby events to join your hub.
 You’ll find more detailed instructions about registering your own hub in your Dashboard.

-Culture Days has updated its free admission policy to include a Pay-What–You-May (PWYM) option for entry to Culture Days events.
+Culture Days updated its free admission policy in 2019 to include a Pay-What–You-May (PWYM) option for entry to Culture Days events.
 In doing so, Culture Days affirms its commitment to free admission as a means to reduce barriers to access, but recognizes that producing a Culture Days event incurs expenses—PWYM offers an avenue for cost recovery for organizers while keeping free admission as a requirement for participation.